TitlesProfessor of Percussion

 My goal as a teacher is to help each student become his or her best self: a unique, individual artist/performer.
 I believe this is achievable through broad general knowledge (context), thoughtful repertoire choices, and developing one's own capacity for musical expression.

-Nancy Zeltsman joined the Conservatory faculty in 1993 and is a professor.
-She teaches marimba performance and chamber music.
-In fall 2017, she launched a pilot entrepreneurial course titled Festival Production: ZMF On Tour.
+Nancy Zeltsman joined the Conservatory faculty in 1993 and teaches marimba performance and chamber music.
 Additionally, she has taught at Berklee College of Music since 1993.

-Zeltsman has premiered over 130 solo and chamber marimba works, some of which are cornerstones of the literature, including pieces by Michael Tilson Thomas, Paul Simon, Gunther Schuller, Louis Andriessen, Carla Bley, and Steven Mackey.
-She has performed throughout the United States and Europe and in Mexico, China, and Japan as a soloist and chamber musician.
+Zeltsman has premiered over 125 solo and chamber marimba works including pieces by Michael Tilson Thomas, Paul Simon, Gunther Schuller, Louis Andriessen, Carla Bley, Lyle Mays and Steven Mackey.
+She has performed throughout the United States and Europe and in Mexico, Brazil, China, and Japan as a soloist and chamber musician.
 Her duo, Marimolin, with fellow faculty member violinist Sharan Leventhal was very active between 1985 to 1996, and has performed together occasionally since 2015.
-Zeltsman released three CDs with Marimolin (the first of which, Marimolin, was nominated for a Grammy in the chamber music category), three solo CDs, and she was the soloist in W. T. McKinley’s marimba concerto recorded by Boston Modern Orchestra Project.
+Zeltsman released three CDs with Marimolin (the first of which, Marimolin, was nominated for a Grammy in the chamber music category), three solo CDs, and she was the soloist in William Thomas McKinley’s marimba concerto recorded by Boston Modern Orchestra Project.
 Her second CD with Jack Van Geem was released by Bridge Records in 2020: American Gifts for Marimba Duo featuring Michael Tilson Thomas’s Island Music (written for Zeltsman and Van Geem and performed with the San Francisco Symphony percussion section) along with music of Roger Sessions, Irving Fine, and Joseph Brackett.

-Zeltsman earned a B.M. in percussion from New England Conservatory (NEC), where she studied with Vic Firth.
-She was a fellow at Tanglewood Music Center in 1978.
+Zeltsman earned a B.M. in percussion from New England Conservatory of Music where she studied with Vic Firth.
+She was a percussion fellow at Tanglewood Music Center in 1978.